MonicaBian/DataAnalysis-XGBoostTelco/README.md

 # Introduction

-- This project aims to predict customer churn using historical telecom usage data.
-The objective is to develop a predictive model that accurately identifies customers likely to churn, and to uncover key factors influencing churn behaviour.
+- This project aims to predict customer churn using historical telecommunication usage data.
+The objective is to develop a predictive machine learning model that accurately identifies customers likely to churn, and to uncover key factors influencing churn behaviour.

-- We apply the customer data against machine learning algorithms to identify trends to attributes that lead to churn.
-We then present recommendations to help address these issues to enable proactive customer retention and increase in customer satisfaction.
+- Early identification of customers at risk of leaving allows the company to design targeted retention campaigns and reduce revenue loss.

-# Algorithm Selection
+# Model Selection

 XGBoost (Extreme Gradient Boosting) optimized machine learning library that uses an advanced form of gradient boosting to solve supervised learning problems like classification and regression.
-This was employed over other predictive models such as Random Forest due to its robustness, ability to handle mixed data types, and effectiveness with imbalanced classification tasks.
+This was employed over other predictive machine learning models such as Random Forest due to its robustness, ability to handle mixed data types, and effectiveness with imbalanced classification tasks.

-# Preliminary Results
+# Model Results

 As depicted in the table below, the XGBoost churn prediction model delivers strong and reliable performance for business application:
 - An Accuracy of 95.35%, the model correctly predicts the majority of customer outcomes.